Your Ideal Frame Size Is:

 - Head (Tube) Angle

-The reach of a mountain bike is the horizontal measurement between the center of the headtube and the bottom bracket.
+The reach of a mountain bike is the horizontal measurement between the centre of the headtube and the bottom bracket.
 The reach of a mountain bike is one of the most important factors when considering frame sizing because it affects the bike's stability and the range of movement the rider has on the bike.
 A long reach is great for making the bike feel stable over rough trails, however, if the reach is too long it can make it hard to get your weight forward which will decrease front wheel grip in turns.
 If you are an experienced mountain biker looking to descend as fast as possible, then you may prefer to ride a bike with a longer reach.
 An average intermediate rider will probably benefit from riding a bike with a slightly shorter reach as it can be easier to pop up the front end and get your weight over the front in turns.

 |AVERAGE REACH BY BIKE TYPE (MM)||S||M||L|